 L’Anse au Loup: Gospel meetings which began January 26 with Jon Procopio and John Meekin, ended March 2.
 Large numbers attended each night and some showed interest.
 Many who have attended gospel meetings for years still linger in their sins.
 Please continue to pray.
 David Hunt, with several brethren from Ontario and one from Iowa, traveled the Quebec north shore by snowmobile, distributing calendars and literature to the communities there.
 Some of these brethren visited the saints in L’Anse au Loup for a few nights.

 Sandringham: Pray for gospel meetings that commenced on March 16 with Marvin Derksen and Larry Perkins.

 Earlton: The assembly will have a gospel display at the Earlton Farm Show in mid-April.
 This is the largest farm show in northern Ontario.

 Kitchener: The assembly recently held a community supper for visitors and Sunday school students.
-The gospel was presented by Brian Kember and an encouraging number attended.
-At a teaching meeting on “How to Preach the Gospel,” Marvin Derksen and Brian Kember gave helpful advice on preparing and presenting the gospel message.
+The gospel was presented and an encouraging number attended.
+At a teaching meeting on “How to Preach the Gospel,” Marvin Derksen and a local brother gave helpful advice on preparing and presenting the gospel message.

 London: The saints enjoyed three and a half weeks of faithful gospel preaching by Brian Crawford and Eric Fowler.
 The Lord was pleased to save three of the Christian’s children.